Ascidiacea: Ecology

 The exceptional filtering capability of adult sea squirts causes them to accumulate pollutants that may be toxic to embryos and larvae as well as impede enzyme function in adult tissues.
 This property has made some species sensitive indicators of pollution.

-Over the last few hundred years, most of the world's harbors have been invaded by non-native sea squirts that have clung to ship hulls or to introduced organisms such as oysters and seaweed.
+Over the last few hundred years, most of the world's harbors have been invaded by non-native sea squirts that have been introduced by accident from the shipping industry.
 Several factors, including quick attainment of sexual maturity, tolerance of a wide range of environments, and a lack of predators, allow sea squirt populations to grow rapidly.
 Unwanted populations on docks, ship hulls, and farmed shellfish cause significant economic problems, and sea squirt invasions have disrupted the ecosystem of several natural sub-tidal areas by smothering native animal species.

 Sea squirts are the natural prey of many animals, including nudibranchs, flatworms, molluscs, rock crabs, sea stars, fish, birds, and sea otters.
-They are also eaten by humans in many parts of the world, including Japan, Korea, Chile, and Europe (where they are sold under the name "sea violet").
+Some are also eaten by humans in many parts of the world, including Japan, Korea, Chile, and Europe (where they are sold under the name "sea violet").
 As chemical defenses, many sea squirts intake and maintain an extremely high concentration of vanadium in the blood, have a very low pH of the tunic due to acid in easily ruptured bladder cells, and (or) produce secondary metabolites harmful to predators and invaders.
 Some of these metabolites are toxic to cells and are of potential use in pharmaceuticals.

 Evolution

 Fossil record

 Ascidians are soft-bodied animals, and for this reason, their fossil record is almost entirely lacking.
-The earliest reliable ascidians is Shankouclava shankouense from the Lower Cambrian Maotianshan Shale (South China).
+The earliest reliable ascidians is Shankouclava shankouense from the Lower Cambrian Maotianshan Shale (Yunnan, South China).
 There are also two enigmatic species from the Ediacaran period with some affinity to the ascidians – Ausia from the Nama Group of Namibia and Burykhia from the Onega Peninsula, White Sea of northern Russia.